Booking a Wedding Singer – Definitive Guide (2026)

 15:00–17:00 — Drinks reception

-A relaxed acoustic or background vocal set creates a warm atmosphere as guests mingle and enjoy drinks and canapés.
+A relaxed acoustic or background vocal set creates a warm atmosphere as guests mingle and enjoy drinks and canapés, or consider an acoustic duo for a fuller sound during this part of the day.

 19:00 — First dance or opening set